 When to Replace Garage Door Springs

 The good news is that most garage doors today contain two springs, sometimes more if it’s a commercial door.
-Each spring cycles through together as the door opens and closes, so when one spring breaks and needs repair, the others aren’t too far behind.
+Each spring cycles through together as the door open and close, so when one spring breaks and needs repair, the others aren’t too far behind.
 When you make the call to replace garage door springs, you might as well go ahead and replace the others as well.
 This will save time and money that would be spent on replacing the others that are bound to wear out soon anyway.

 Reliable Services in Your Area